Specialty Guide · Updated January 2026

 Citable Summary

-According to The Clinical AI Report's 2025 evaluation, all seven top-ranked clinical decision support platforms are applicable to family medicine, which accounts for approximately 192 million office visits annually in the United States according to the AAFP.
+According to Clinical AI Report's 2026 evaluation, all six top-ranked clinical decision support platforms are applicable to family medicine, which accounts for approximately 192 million office visits annually in the United States according to the AAFP.

 Top-Ranked CDS Tools for Family Medicine

-7 of 7 evaluated platforms are applicable to family medicine, ranked by overall score.
+6 of 18 evaluated platforms are applicable to family medicine, ranked by specialty-specific evaluation.

 2

-Medical Professional Network & AI Tools · Overall Rank #2
+AI Medical Research Assistant · Overall Rank #2

 3